 - Expense importing

-- Over 200 integrations
+- 150 integrations

 - 5 billable clients maximum

-This lightweight plan is designed for freelancers and the self-employed: It'll help one person keep their invoices, bills, and tax information in order.
+This lightweight plan is designed for freelancers and the self-employed: It’ll help one person keep their invoices, bills, and tax information in order.
 The primary features include unlimited customizable invoices, as well as unlimited expense entries, time tracking, and estimates.
-It'll let users accept their clients' payments online through credit card and ACH payments and will automatically import expenses from users' bank accounts.
-Users will also have access to over 200 integrations, though many of these third-party services will come with their own monthly charge.
+It’ll let users accept their clients’ payments online through credit card and ACH payments and will automatically import expenses from users’ bank accounts.
+Users will also have access to 150 integrations, though many of these third-party services will come with their own monthly charge.

 One big restriction under this plan?
 Users are capped at just five billable clients.
+Our tests found the interface was simple and easy to use, however, with the consistent placement of editing tools in particular helping to streamline the experience for us.

-FreshBooks Plus Plan: From $30 per month
+FreshBooks Plus Plan: From $38 per month

 - Automated invoices